awsdocs/amazon-efs-user-guide/doc_source/API_CreationInfo.md

 Required if the `RootDirectory` > `Path` specified does not exist\.
 Specifies the POSIX IDs and permissions to apply to the access point's `RootDirectory` > `Path`\.
 If the access point root directory does not exist, EFS creates it with these settings when a client connects to the access point\.
 When specifying `CreationInfo`, you must include values for all properties\.

+Amazon EFS creates a root directory only if you have provided the CreationInfo: OwnUid, OwnGID, and permissions for the directory\.
+If you do not provide this information, Amazon EFS does not create the root directory\.
+If the root directory does not exist, attempts to mount using the access point will fail\.

 **Important**
 If you do not provide `CreationInfo` and the specified `RootDirectory` does not exist, attempts to mount the file system using the access point will fail\.